19priyanka/MatchAid/README.md

    For `NEXT_AUTH_SECRET`, run this command `openssl rand -base64 32` and copy-paste the result as the value.

+   **NOTE:** If openssl does not work on your machine you can use the following website: https://www.cryptool.org/en/cto/openssl to use the command.

 3. Run the following command in the root directory of the project:

    ```